bruinen/liferay-shibboleth-plugin/README.md

-gShibboleth Authentication Plugin for Liferay
+Shibboleth Authentication Plugin for Liferay
 ============================================

 * This plugin is derived from an initial version of rsheshi@gmail.com.
 See: http://code.google.com/p/liferay-shibboleth-plugin/